 Ask For Adventure contains affiliate links.
 If you make a purchase using one of these links, I may receive compensation at no extra cost to you.
 Read my disclaimer for more information.

 Northern California has some of the most beautiful beaches.
 The unique and rugged coastline of northern California makes the beaches even more incredible.
 To help you find the perfect beach, we have put together this list of the best beaches in Northern California.

 Some great things about these beaches are that they are easy to access, most have free parking, and are less crowded than other beaches in the golden state.

 If you are looking for a dog-friendly beach with some of the most incredible soft white sands and amazing views of the sunset, then you will want to visit Carmel beach.
-It is easy to see why this is one of the most popular beaches in Northern California and is even known all over the world.

 Carmel Beach is located right next to the beach town of Carmel-by-The-Sea.
 It is about a 2-hour drive south of San Francisco.
 Visitors from all over the world come here each year.